 - European passport,

-This doesn’t include any other medical costs that were necessary to save the cat, aside giving it access to food and water and general medical care during the time it is stayin in the shelter or at DreamCATchers.
+This doesn’t include any other medical costs that were necessary to save the cat, aside from giving it access to food and water and general medical care during the time it was staying in the shelter or at DreamCATchers.